Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/suspicious-activity-and-data-exfiltration/suspicious-activity-and-data-exfiltration.md

     4. Choose a valid statistic & interval.
 In this lab, we will select *count* as a statistic & *5 minutes* as the interval
     5. Set a valid interval where the state should be sustained before the alarm triggers.
     6. Select the Destination of your notification, create a new one if you do not have one already set by clicking on "Create a topic" button.
-2. Step 2

-  Because it is impractical to attempt sign in with a wrong password from multiple geographic regions, to verify the alarm, create and use a sample log file by:
+2. Because it is impractical to attempt sign in with a wrong password from multiple geographic regions, to verify the alarm, create and use a sample log file by:

   ![Figure 13: Copy the logs to VS Code](images/sample-audit-logs.png)

   **Explanation:**
     1. Copy these logs in your text editor (Preferably VS Code).
       ```json
       <copy>
         {